Radarsat Constellation [MDA]

 The main uses of RCM are expected to be in the areas of:

 The primary areas of interest are the landmass of Canada and its surrounding Arctic, Pacific and Atlantic maritime areas.
 The images and derived information are required to be provided to Canadian government users at frequent area coverage rates.
+Contrary to the earlier RadarSat missions, the imagery will not be available commercially.

 The spacecraft Payload will consist of a Synthetic Aperture Radar (SAR) sensor integrated with an Automated Identification System (AIS).
 The SAR Payload concept is a 2-panel deployable SAR antenna of length approximately 7 meters.